Residence Hall Life

 - Passes are not granted to miss these events:

-- Students are required to stay on campus the first and last official day of the semester.
+- Students are required to stay on campus the last official night of the semester.

 If you are employed off campus or intern at a local church, you will need a work pass.
-Approval from Student Life is required prior to accepting any offer of employment.
+Submit a Permanent Work Pass request in advance to be approved by Student Life.
+Work passes will be processed during normal business hours Monday through Friday.

 Note: A work pass will not excuse students from classes or required college events.